exercism/julia/exercises/practice/binary-search/.docs/instructions.md

 In each step, the algorithm compares the search key value with the key value of the middle element of the array.

-If the keys match, then a matching element has been found and its index, or position, is returned.
+If the keys match, then a matching element has been found and the range of indices that equal the search key value are returned.
+This matches Julia's built-in `searchsorted` functions.
+However, **to simplify your solution you may assume that the target element is not repeated**, except for the bonus task testset on multiple matches.

 Otherwise, if the search key is less than the middle element's key, then the algorithm repeats its action on the sub-array to the left of the